VPNL/TemporalChannels/README.md

         5. `‘2ch-lin-quad-opt’` — linear sustained and quadratic transient channels with optimized time constants
         6. `‘2ch-lin-rect-opt’` — linear sustained and rectified transient channels with optimized time constants
     5. Three-channel models (solved with optimized time/compression parameters)
-        1. `‘3ch-lin-quad-exp’` — linear sustained, quadratic transient, and delay channels
+        1. `‘3ch-lin-quad-exp’` — linear sustained, quadratic transient, and persistent channels
-        2. `‘3ch-lin-rect-exp’` — linear sustained, rectified transient, and delay channels
+        2. `‘3ch-lin-rect-exp’` — linear sustained, rectified transient, and persistent channels
-        3. `‘3ch-pow-quad-exp’` — sustained with CTS-p, quadratic transient, and delay channels
+        3. `‘3ch-pow-quad-exp’` — sustained with CTS-p, quadratic transient, and persistent channels
-        4. `‘3ch-pow-rect-exp’` — sustained with CTS-p, rectified transient, and delay channels
+        4. `‘3ch-pow-rect-exp’` — sustained with CTS-p, rectified transient, and persistent channels
-        5. `‘3ch-exp-quad-exp’` — sustained with adaptation, quadratic transient, and delay channels
+        5. `‘3ch-exp-quad-exp’` — sustained with adaptation, quadratic transient, and persistent channels
-        6. `‘3ch-exp-rect-exp’` — sustained with adaptation, rectified transient, and delay channels
+        6. `‘3ch-exp-rect-exp’` — sustained with adaptation, rectified transient, and persistent channels
-        7. `‘3ch-lin-quad-exp-opt’` — linear sustained, quadratic transient, and delay channels with optimized time constants
+        7. `‘3ch-lin-quad-exp-opt’` — linear sustained, quadratic transient, and persistent channels with optimized time constants
-        8. `‘3ch-lin-rect-exp-opt’` — linear sustained, rectified transient, and delay channels with optimized time constants
+        8. `‘3ch-lin-rect-exp-opt’` — linear sustained, rectified transient, and persistent channels with optimized time constants

 3. *fit_exps* — which experiment/s to use for fitting the model (e.g., `{'Exp1' 'Exp2'}`) with experiment names matching the stems of filenames in the session Stimuli directories (`~/TemporalChannels/data/*/Stimuli/`).